demisto/content/Packs/AWS_SystemManager/Integrations/AWSSystemManager/README.md

 ### aws-ssm-association-get

 ***
-Describes the association for the specified target or managed node. if the association was established using the Targets parameter, the association details must be retrieved using the associated ID. this command must provide either association id or instance_id and document_name
+Describes the association for the specified target or managed node.
+If the association was established using the Targets parameter, the association details must be retrieved using the associated ID.
+This command must provide either an association ID, or instance_id and document_name.

 #### Base Command